 Does all this sound like it’s too much work for you and your team?

 If so, break the project down into pieces.
 The first step is the hardest.
 Start working through the list above, by identifying your organization's story, writing a script, and identifying your voice talent.
 Accomplish as much on the list as you can using internal resources.
 You can leave the editing and combination of audio, video, and background music to a professional or talented amateur.

 For a video production professional, much of the cost of video development sits at the front end of the process -- simply herding a client (or, more likely, a group of them) into a working consensus about what the video should say and how it should look.
 By eliminating this ponderous process and its associated expense, you will have a running start, save a great deal of money, and be well on your way to an affordable marketing video.
 Remember, this video will be worthwhile and have lots of uses: on your website, on social media, and in meetings with customers, partners, or donors.
 Good luck!

 [i] See https://blog.hubspot.com/marketing/visual-content-marketing-strategy and https://blog.hubspot.com/marketing/state-of-video-marketing-new-data

 [ii] Video editing demands lots of storage, and memory, and works best when you have a large monitor and a fast computer.
-We use low-end gaming PCs souped-up with larger, 1 or 2TB solid-state hard drives.
-For video storage, we use external drives connected to a gizmo that allows us to swap out 6 terabytes 7200 RPM plus hard drives according to the project we happen to be working on.
+We use low-end gaming PCs souped-up with more substantial, one or 2TB solid-state hard drives.
+For video storage, we use external drives connected to a gizmo that allows us to swap out six terabytes 7200 RPM plus hard drives according to the project on which we happen to be working